amprokop/bill-similarity-pipeline/README.md

 prefect agent local start
 ```

 The UI will be available on localhost:8080.
-You can navigate there, find a flow flow, and run it.
+You can navigate there, find a flow, and run it.

 ### Inspect data